perchouli/codernitydb/docs/faq.rst

     Everything can be done through our Index mechanism see :ref:`tables_colections_q`.

 How does it compare to MongoDB, CouchDB and other "big" NoSQL databases ?
-    It does not compare.
-Different purposes, different design, different use case.
-For some projects it makes sense to use CodernityDB instead of MongoDB, CouchDB and others, for some other not.
+    Different purposes + different design.
+CodernityDB doesn't have yet any replication engine.
+However we are sure that there is a place for CodernityDB.
+Nothing is impossible in CodernityDB, because Index IS a Python class where you can do anything (if you're not a Python user we created :ref:`simple_index`).

 Why Python 3 is not supported ?
     Python 3 introduced many incompatible changes.
-In case of CodernityDB having working version for 2.x and 3.x series in the same codebase without ugly hacks (big monkey-patching etc.) is almost impossible.
+In case of CodernityDB having working version for 2.x and 3.x series in the same code base without ugly hacks (big monkey-patching etc.) is almost impossible.
 If you're interested Python 3 version of CodernityDB contact us.
 Porting CodernityDB to Python 3.x is not hard.
 Python 3.x support in fact was never needed.
 That's why there is no support for it (yet?).

 I want to contribute, what can I do?
     Just fork and create pull request |bitbucket_link|.